OptimusCrime/master-thesis-resources/README.md

 # Rorschach :: Resources

-Repository contains some resources that are used in my master thesis.
+Repository containing some resources that are used in my master thesis.

 ## Fonts